 Fee Mak is a Radio Presenter based in London.
-She has hosted Drivetime and Weekend Early Breakfast on BBC Radio 1 and currently presents 'Hype Right Now' on Kiss TV (4Music).
+She has hosted Drivetime and Early Breakfast on BBC Radio 1 and 'Hype Right Now' on Kiss TV (4Music).
 She is also the host of Westside Radio's Drivetime show, ‘The Jam’ from Monday to Friday.
-Fee will be joining the BBC Radio 1 family officially next year when she hosts Early Weekend Breakfast on Fridays 5-7am (March 2000).

 Fee started her presenting career at CSR 97.4FM, the student station for the University of Kent.
 Alongside her BA (Hons) French and Business Administration degree, Fee presented a weekly show showcasing the best up and coming new talent.
 Her shows included early music from the now established Ramz and Zone2.

 Since being at Westside, Fee has hosted a variety of live events including the Urban Talent Show at Westfield London, a renowned talent search competition featuring some of the biggest industry names as judges.
-She has also interviewed a number of established acts and performers, which has most recently included the comedian and broadcaster Kojo Anim.
+She has also interviewed a number of established acts and performers, which includes comedian and broadcaster Kojo Anim, Ray Blk and Loski.

 Music has always played a predominant role in her life and from a young age, Fee has appreciated all music genres through various creative avenues.
 At the age of 8, she was a junior associate at The Royal Ballet School as well as a ballet girl on the Westend musical, Billy Elliot at 10 years old.
 Likewise, she expresses her creativity through fine art and was invited to showcase her work at an exhibition in London.